ethereum/solc-js/README.md

 ## Node.js Usage

-To use the latest stable version of the Solidity compiler via Nodejs you can install it via npm:
+To use the latest stable version of the Solidity compiler via Node.js you can install it via npm:

 ```bash
 npm install solc